 Between 2000 and 2005, the Corporation entered into arrangements whereby certain natural gas distribution assets were leased to certain municipalities and then leased back by the Corporation from the municipalities.
 The natural gas distribution assets are not accounted for as a sale-leaseback, and instead are accounted for as financing transactions.
 The proceeds from these transactions have been recorded as finance obligations.
 Lease payments made, less the portion considered to be interest expense, decrease the finance obligations.
-One arrangement remains, with an implicit interest rate of approximately 6.68 per cent and is being repaid over an initial 35-year period.
-The arrangement allows the Corporation, at its option, to terminate the lease arrangements early, after 17 years.
-If the Corporation exercises this option, the Corporation would pay the municipality an early termination payment which is equal to the carrying value of the obligation on the Corporation's financial statements at that point in time.
-An early termination payment on the remaining agreement is likely to be paid in 2022 and as such, has been included as due within one year and recognized in current liabilities as at December 31, 2021.
+In October 2022, the Corporation exercised an early termination payment option in the amount of \$3 million on the last remaining financing obligation.